Our Wellness Retreat Packing Guide: What to Bring (and What to Leave Behind)

 • Reusable water bottle.
 You may receive one at check-in, and refillable water bottles are available at each destination.

-• Sun-ready.
+• Sun-ready attire.
 Be sure to take a sunhat, sunglasses, lip balm, sunscreen, and your preferred moisturizer.
-Whether you’re in the Arizona desert, the Berkshires woods, or on a Bay Area mountain trail, the sun can still find you.
-If you plan on being outdoors for hours, consider clothes with SPF protection.
+Whether you’re in the Sonoran Desert or the woodlands of the Berkshires, the sun can still find you.
+If you plan on being outdoors, consider clothes with SPF protection.

 • Medications.
-Make sure you have what you need for your whole stay.
+Make sure you have what you need for your entire stay.
 Prescription meds are one thing you can’t pick up at resort shops.

 • Glasses.
 Don’t forget any reading or prescription glasses, contact lenses, and solution.

 • Personal journal.
 Take this chance to reflect on what you do, feel, and think during this meaningful time.
-Those memories and reflections can keep you inspired along your journey.
+Those memories and reflections can help you stay inspired long after your stay.

 And we recommend this list for Ranch guests, too: